What is IBS?

 What causes IBS?

-Doctors are not exactly sure what causes IBS, and the symptoms can vary in type, frequency and severity from person to person.
+The triggers of IBS differ from person to person, and symptoms can vary in type, frequency and severity from person to person.
+Symptoms can include suffering from stomach cramps or bowel cramps, as well as loose stools, constipation and flatulence.
 However, we do know that stress, illness and diet are significant contributing factors to the condition – and that it can be painful, embarrassing and inconvenient to live with.

 Did you know?